NReedz/ahk/README.md

 * **Key binds** section gives you an opportunity to change or disable any key bind.
 * **Additional** section includes tool that enables you to save or download your config file on our server.
 * **Interface** section lets you switch between light or dark style.

+Save changes and press `Start` button to activate Police Helper.